atom-box/tatll/posts/saludarity.md

 ## Sign holdings

-Bit of a tangent but we are listing some ongoing sign honk-and-holds for convenience here.
+Bit of a tangent but re-posting here for convenience some ongoing sign honk-and-holds around Madison.
 Some of these are listed on Mobilize.us but some not.

-These were ongoing as of last time I checked on November 4, 2025:
+Last checked on November 4, 2025:

 Tuesday (2nd and 4th of the month) 4-5: Monona Defends the Constitution (Monona Dr. & Nichols)
 Tuesdays University and Farley (near the VA, near Dykman's Time Shop) 8AM
 Wednesdays 3-5:30: The Bridge Brigade (Foot Bridge over E. Wash near HWY 30)